Catalent

-Catalent, Inc. (Catalent Pharma Solutions), headquartered in Tampa, Florida and a subsidiary of Novo Holdings A/S, is a provider of drug delivery technologies, drug development, drug manufacturing, biologics, gene therapy, and consumer health products.
+Catalent, Inc. (Catalent Pharma Solutions), is an American pharmaceutical company headquartered in Tampa, Florida.
+It operates as a privately held independent subsidiary of Novo Holdings A/S. It is a provider of drug delivery technologies, drug development, drug manufacturing, biologics, gene therapy, and consumer health products.
 It has over 50 facilities on four continents and has supported more than half the products approved by the Food and Drug Administration in the last ten years.
 Annually, it produces 70 billion doses for 8,000 products.
 The company's major customers include Bayer, Bristol-Myers Squibb, GlaxoSmithKline, Haleon, Novo Nordisk, Moderna, Pfizer, and Sarepta Therapeutics.

 History

 Before 2007

 In 1996, Cardinal Health acquired PCI of Philadelphia, Pennsylvania, a pharmaceutical contract packing service for commercial and clinical packaging.

 In 1998, Cardinal Health acquired R.P.
 Scherer Corporation of Troy, Michigan for $2.2 billion; it was founded by Robert Pauli Scherer to commercialize his innovation of softgel encapsulation using the rotary die production process.

 In 1999, Cardinal Health acquired Automatic Liquid Packaging of Woodstock, Illinois, thereby entering the sterile product market with blow fill seal technology.

 In January 2001, Cardinal Health acquired International Processing Corporation, a company that was renowned for its expertise in oral modified-release dosage form development and manufacturing, for $40 million.
 In April 2002, Cardinal Health acquired Magellan Laboratories, a company that specialized in product development expertise.

 In October 2003, Cardinal Health acquired Gala Biotech of Madison, Wisconsin for $15.5 million.

 It also acquired Intercare Group of the UK for $530 million, broadening its global capabilities in Europe.